App-vNext/Polly/docs/chaos/fault.md

 };

-// To get notifications when a fault is injected var optionsOnFaultInjected = new FaultStrategyOptions {
+// To get notifications when a fault is injected var optionsOnFaultInjected = new ChaosFaultStrategyOptions {
     FaultGenerator = new FaultGenerator().AddException<InvalidOperationException>(),
     Enabled = true,